FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 &nbsp;
 Here are some examples of storage you can use to store your data on the blockchain (something similar to databases).

-- [IPFS](https://docs.ipfs.tech/): The InterPlanetary File System is a protocol, hypermedia and file sharing peer-to-peer network for storing and sharing data in a distributed file system.
+- [IPFS](https://docs.ipfs.tech/): The InterPlanetary File System is a protocol, hypermedia, and file sharing peer-to-peer network for storing and sharing data in a distributed file system.
 - [Arweave](https://www.arweave.org/): Arweave is a data storage protocol.
 It's built on a technology called "blockweave".
 - [FileCoin](https://filecoin.io/): Filecoin is an open-source, public cryptocurrency and digital payment system intended to be a blockchain-based cooperative digital storage and data retrieval method.
-It builds on top of IPFS, and it allows to rent unused hard drive space.
+It builds on top of IPFS, and it allows you to rent unused hard drive space.

 They are a p2p network of user-operators who hold a portion of the overall data.